tochman/the_blue_print/chapters/09-production-deployment.md

 Production deployment isn't just about moving files to a server—it's about creating systems that maintain application quality, performance, and reliability over time.
 It's the difference between shipping once and shipping confidently, repeatedly, at scale.

-## Why Production Deployment Requires Its Own Expertise
+## Why production deployment requires its own expertise

-### The Reality Gap: Development vs. Production
+### The Reality Gap: Development vs. Production {.unnumbered .unlisted}

 Here's a humbling story from the industry: A team spent months building a perfect e-commerce React application.
 Every feature worked flawlessly in development, tests had 100% coverage, and the code review process was thorough.
 They deployed to production with confidence.